Aegon N. V. - New York Shares Shares Approach 52-Week High - Market Mover

 Trading Activity

-- Trading volume this week was 32.3% higher than the 20-day average.
+- Trading volume this week was 55.2% lower than the 20-day average.

 Technical Indicators